 Airport Limousine is the deluxe choice for travel after arrival.
 There are more than 10 different desks in the airside and terminal Arrivals areas at which passengers are able to make reservations for this point-to-point service.
 Vehicles include Mercedes Benz E Class, BMWs and Toyota passenger vans.
 Fares are calculated according to the distance travelled.

 Airport Car Rental

-Ten car rental firms maintain service booths in the arrivals areas at Suvarnabhumi.
-Among leading global suppliers are Avis and Hertz while local companies such as ASAP add to the choices.
+Ten car rental firms maintain service booths in the arrivals areas at Suvarnabhumi Airport.
+Among the leading global suppliers are Avis and Hertz while local companies such as ASAP add to the choices.
 Most suppliers offer 24/7 service.
-Pre-booking car hire usually gives discounts when compared to over the counter rentals.

 Onsite car parking facilities at Suvarnabhumi are accessed near Gates 3 and 8 on the third floor in the passenger terminal.
 There are two six-storey buildings with a total capacity of 5,000 cars.
 Open air car parks beside the two buildings can accommodate another 1,000.
 The long-stay car park is close to the Public Transportation Centre and reached on airport shuttle buses.
 There are spaces for 4,000 cars and 80 buses here.